am1t/sn-wiki/_notes/my-first-note.md

 ### Next steps

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to build your own digital garden based on this template is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+Do I want to style this place?
+May be, I am not too sure.
+But I want to use this place for capturing my thoughts for sure.
+I will keep updating things in Obsidian and push them to the space.

+[ ] Minimal styling improvement for  consistency
+[ ] Starting moving in content

-Go forth, have fun, and learn new something every day! ✌️
+Idea is to move, have fun, and learn new something every day! ✌️